wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/manage-gift-batches-receipts-and-refunds/includes/4-refunds-and-write-offs.md

-Fundraising and Engagement provides the ability to refund a partial or full amount of a gift back to the donor.
-In the case of unfulfilled donor commitments, the write off process allows you to track the donor's activity and balance the account.
+Fundraising and Engagement provide the ability to refund a partial or full amount of a gift back to the donor.
+If there are unfulfilled donor commitments, the write-off process allows you to track the donor's activity and balance the account.

 ## Refunding a gift